cseanburns/presentations/ict310/spatial-analysis.md

 % An Introduction to Spatial Analysis
+% Sean Burns, PhD
-% Sean Burns, PhD, Associate Professor
+% Associate Professor
-% April 6, 2023
+% November 7, 2023

 ## Prolegomenon: Spatial Analysis and Mapping Techniques in Gaming